temporalxyz/que/README.md

 ###### Lossless

-The lossless channel is an sps cwhich restores the atomic head index and prevents the producer from writing when the buffer is full, in addition to restoring FIFO ordering.
+The lossless channel is an spsc which restores the atomic head index and prevents the producer from writing when the buffer is full, in addition to restoring FIFO ordering.

 #####